AlEscher/FileHasher/README.md

 ## Speed:
 In order to know what to expect in terms of performance, I did some tests with a blocksize of 16777216 (2^24) Bytes.
 There is no real reason to use a larger blocksize, however other sizes may perform better on different hardware.
+These measurements were done with the release version of the Console file, the GUI will be slower (more threads, synchronization, etc...)
 | FileSize (KB) | Runtime (ms) |
 |:-------------:|:------------:|
 | 14847574      | 54654        |